 Please keep in mind that the priority levels used in SecOps alerts (shown above) do not correspond to the ones used in the common alerts defined in Devo.
 You can see the priority levels used in Devo when you create a new alert from the search window, as you can see in the capture below.
 As said, these priority levels do not correspond to the ones defined in SecOps.

 Finally, alerts are also classified following the MITRE ATT&CK definition of techniques and tactics.
 Each technique has several tactics and alerts are assigned the ones that best define their nature.
 Learn more about the MITRE ATT&CK system here.

 Security Operations lookups

-There are three types of lookups: local lookups, multi-lookups and dynamic lookups.
+There are three types of lookups in SecOps: main lookups, multi-lookups, and dynamic lookups.

 Devo SecOps provides customers with a set of predefined security alerts designed by experts, which are one of the basic aspects of the application.
 Users can tune these alerts attending to their necessities, or create new custom alerts to include them into the SecOps application.